Skip to content

 size

-Depends on the mark. point: the area of the rectangle that encloses the mark instance. rule: stroke width. text: font size.
+Depends on the mark. "point": the area of the rectangle that encloses the mark instance. "rule" and "link": stroke width. "text": font size.

 shape

-Shape of point marks.
+Shape of "point" marks.

-Rotational angle of point marks.
+Rotational angle of "point" and "text" marks.

 text